University Catalog 2024-2025

 Master of Forest Biomaterials Degree Requirements

-The Master of Forest Biomaterials is a non-thesis, professional degree for students not interested in a thesis-based research program.
+The Master of Forest Biomaterials is a non-thesis, professional degree intended for students not interested in a thesis-based research program.
 The Master of Forest Biomaterials degree is offered both on campus and through Distance Education.
-For the on-campus program a minimum of 36 course credits is required.
-The regulations regarding credits are the same as for the M.S. degree except that no credit for FB 695 is required or given and up to six credits of 400-level courses in the major field may be included.
-A technical report, which demonstrates the student's ability to gather, analyze and report information is required.
+For the on-campus program, a minimum of 36 course credits is required.
+The regulations regarding credits are the same as for the M.S. degree, except that no credit for FB 695 is required or given and up to six credits of 400-level courses in the major field may be included.
+A technical report (FB 625), which demonstrates the student's ability to gather, analyze and report information, is required.

-In addition to Graduate School requirements, the Distance Education program requires that the student be employed professionally in a wood or paper science or allied field, have one year of professional experience, and take required WPS core courses, which vary depending on the field of study.
-A minimum of 30 course credits is required of students who have relevant professional experience, including one hour of Seminar (FB 601) and five hours of an independent project (FB 625).
+In addition to Graduate School requirements, the Distance Education program requires that the student be employed professionally in a wood or paper science or allied field and take required Forest Biomaterials core courses, which vary depending on the field of study.
+A minimum of 30 course credits is required of students who have at least one year of relevant professional experience.
+These credit hours include one hour of Seminar (FB 601) and five hours of an independent project (FB 625).
 For distance students without relevant professional experience, 36 hours is required.

 Doctoral Degree Requirements